 Children Are Everywhere

 Where school zone safety is concerned, motorists should expect the unexpected, because children are everywhere.
 If you’re only expecting to see children in a crosswalk, you’re going to be surprised if a child on a bicycle crosses at another intersection.
 Children may be dropped off or picked up in various locations by parents and caregivers.
-Children can’t easily judge distance and speed of oncoming traffic either, so it’s important to be watchful and vigilant in and around school zones, even when you wouldn’t think a child would be crossing a particular area.
+Children can’t easily judge the distance and speed of oncoming traffic either, so it’s important to be watchful and vigilant in and around school zones, even when you wouldn’t think a child would be crossing a particular area.

 Child Pedestrian Safety and The Distracted Driving Epidemic

-Above all, drivers need to be attentive, watchful and giving their full and undivided attention to the task of driving.
+Above all, drivers need to be attentive, watchful, and dedicate their full and undivided attention to the task of driving.
 The only way to keep children safe in school zones is to pay attention, obey the posted speed limits and be on the lookout for child pedestrians and cyclists.
 The Scott Law Firm located in Conroe, Texas, wishes everybody a safe and happy start to the new school year.